Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): Introduction

-To attest to the logical underpinnings of \lamrfailunres, we develop a typed translation (or \emph{encoding}) of $\lamrfailunres$ into $\spi$ and establish its static and dynamic correctness with respect to well-established criteria \cite{DBLP:journals/iandc/Gorla10,DBLP:journals/iandc/KouzapasPY19}.
-A key idea is to codify the behaviour of unrestricted occurrences of a variable and their corresponding resources in the bag as \emph{client-server connections}, leveraging the copying semantics for the exponential ``$!A$'' induced by the Curry-Howard correspondence.
-This typed encoding into \spi elegantly justifies the semantics of \lamrfailunres in terms of precise session protocols (i.e., linear logic propositions, because of the correspondence) and confirms the logical status of our calculus.
+To attest to the logical underpinnings of \lamrfailunres, we develop a typed translation (or \emph{encoding}) of $\lamrfailunres$ into $\spi$ and establish its correctness with respect to well-established criteria \cite{DBLP:journals/iandc/Gorla10,DBLP:journals/iandc/KouzapasPY19}.
+As in~\cite{DBLP:conf/fscd/PaulusN021}, we encode \lamrfail into \spi by relying on an intermediate language with \emph{sharing} constructs~\cite{DBLP:conf/lics/GundersenHP13,GhilezanILL11,DBLP:journals/iandc/KesnerL07}.
+A key idea in encoding \lamrfailunres is to codify the behaviour of unrestricted occurrences of a variable and their corresponding resources in the bag as \emph{client-server connections}, leveraging the copying semantics for the exponential ``$!A$'' induced by the Curry-Howard correspondence.
+This typed encoding into \spi justifies the semantics of \lamrfailunres in terms of precise session protocols (i.e., linear logic propositions, because of the correspondence).

-In summary, the \emph{main contributions} of this paper are: \begin{enumerate} \item The calculus \lamrfailunres of linear and unrestricted resources, and its associated intersection type system, which enables to characterize fail-free and fail-prone computations, possibly non-deterministic. \item A typed encoding of \lamrfailunres into \spi, which connects well-formed expressions (disciplined by intersection types) and well-typed concurrent processes (disciplined by session types, under the Curry-Howard correspondence with linear logic), subsuming the results in~\cite{DBLP:conf/fscd/PaulusN021}. \end{enumerate}
+In summary, the \textbf{main contributions} of this paper are: (1)~The resource calculus \lamrfailunres of linear and unrestricted resources, and its associated intersection type system.
+(2)~A typed encoding of \lamrfailunres into \spi, which connects well-formed expressions (disciplined by intersection types) and well-typed concurrent processes (disciplined by session types, under the Curry-Howard correspondence with linear logic), subsuming the results in~\cite{DBLP:conf/fscd/PaulusN021}.

-\subparagraph{Additional Material} The appendices contain omitted material. \appref{appA} collects technical details on \lamrfailunres. \appref{appB} details the proof of subject reduction for well-formed \lamrfailunres expressions. \appref{appC}--\appref{app:encodingtwo} collect omitted definitions and proofs for our encoding of \lamrfailunres into \spi.
+\iftypes \else \subparagraph{Additional Material} The appendices contain omitted material. \appref{appA} collects technical details on \lamrfailunres. \appref{appB} details the proof of subject reduction for well-formed \lamrfailunres expressions. \appref{appC}--\appref{app:encodingtwo} collect omitted definitions and proofs for our encoding of \lamrfailunres into \spi. \fi